Preservation New Jersey is now accepting nominations to serve on the Board of Trustees.

 - Trustees must be a member in good standing of the organization.

-- The PNJ Board meets monthly, alternating between in-person and conference call meetings every other month.
+- The PNJ Board meets bi-monthly.
 Meetings occur on a Tuesday or Thursday at 6PM, with in-person meetings at a Central Jersey venue (currently Princeton).

 - Trustees serve a three year term, and may serve up to three terms total.